Esbern/docker-postgis/README.md

 # docker-postgis

-A simple docker container that runs PostGIS
+A simple docker container that runs PostGIS.
+This image is a foork of the [kartoza/postgis project](https://github.com/kartoza/docker-postgis) and i manly just a custimisation of this project

-Visit our page on the docker hub at: https://hub.docker.com/r/kartoza/postgis/

-There are a number of other docker postgis containers out there.
-This one differentiates itself by:

 * Provides SSL support out of the box and enforces SSL client connections
-* Connections are restricted to the docker subnet
+* Connections are by default restricted to the docker subnet
+* Several databases are set up for the this specific projects
-* A default database `gis` is created for you so you can use this container '*out of the box*' when it runs with e.g. `QGIS`
+*   `gis` is created for you so you can use this container '*out of the box*' when LandscapeModel
-* Streaming replication and logical replication support included (turned off by default)
-* Ability to create multiple database when starting the container.
-* Ability to create multiple schemas when starting the container.
-* Enable multiple extensions in the database when setting it up.
 * `Gdal` drivers automatically registered for pg raster.
 * Support for out-of-db rasters.

-We will work to add more security features to this container in the future with the aim of making a `PostGIS` image that is ready to be used in a production environment (though probably not for heavy load databases).

 There is a nice 'from scratch' tutorial on using this docker image on Alex Urquhart's blog [here](https://alexurquhart.com/post/set-up-postgis-with-docker/) - if you are just getting started